Some top tips during strange times to help you invest your marketing budget in the right way

 People value what is scarce.
 It’s just basic supply and demand.
 Look at what has happened recently with toilet roll.
 If you can devise a way to create some scarcity with either a product or an offer (such as secret sales, time limited offers and being the first of a number of customers) and watch those sales roll in.

 If any of the tips we’ve suggested here excite you then feel free to get in touch with the team at OTB.
-Our Managing Partner, Jo, is ready and waiting to take your call or receive your email.
+Our Managing Partner, Jo, is ready with lots of ideas to help make the most of your marketing budget.